 - What Next after Bypassing the Refrigerator Relay System?

 - How Do You Know that The Relay System Isn't Working?

 - How do You Know it Is the Relay That's The Problem?

 - Final Thoughts

 Bypassing Refrigerator Start Relay: The Safety precautions to Follow

 Bypassing the start relay system might seem like a fantastic idea, but it can be a dangerous affair.
-The relay system protects the compressor by limiting overload while preventing overheating of the unit.
+The relay system not only protects the compressor by limiting overload but also prevents the unit from being overheated.

 That’s why you need to start by taking precautions before bypassing the unit’s relay system.
 If you are to do it, you need to ensure you do it only for a short while before getting a professional to fix it for you.

 Before starting the bypassing process, you will first need to unplug your unit from the power outlet.
 After doing that, you will need to get it as far away as possible from the wall.
 That will give you enough space to work on it.

 You might need a helping hand moving it.
 We can all agree that refrigerators are pretty heavy appliances that would be difficult to carry alone.